PredictionIO/PredictionIO-Docs/source/quickstart/quickstart-php.rst

 First PHP PredictionIO App
 ==========================

-It's a quickstart guide of using PredictionIO PHP SDK to write a very simple app.
+This is a quickstart guide of using PredictionIO PHP SDK to write a very simple app.
 It assumes that you have installed PredictionIO server.

-Let's create a new project directory:
+Let us create a new project directory:

 .. code-block:: console

     mkdir phpdemo
     cd phpdemo

 Install PHP SDK
 ----------------

 To communicate with PredictionIO server in PHP code, we can use the PredictionIO PHP client.
 We are going to install it with Composer:

 1. Create a file called **``composer.json``** in your project directory, which adds `predictionio/predictionio` as a dependency.
     It should look like this:

 .. code-block:: javascript